ElasticMint/website/drafts/too-many-tests.md

 This just leads to brittle tests that change whenever anyone does any refactoring!

 For years, companies and developers have talked about how great TDD is and sometimes about their struggles with it.
-The simple truth is though, that many developers have no idea what it really is!
+However, I think the original purpose and method of TDD has become distorted over time.
+TDD for many developers has morphed into a monster that hinders, rather than helps.

 I first became interested in tests after working on a project which wasn't as successful as we all hoped.
 Despite it being greenfield development, parts of the code quickly became very complicated as they were poorly structured.
 We spent days (literally) testing and retesting as bugs were fixed and then new ones inadvertently introduced.

 I remember the excitement of realising I could test classes by injecting the dependencies as interfaces.
 Suddenly it became easy to have loosely-coupled testable code.
 As more and more people started doing this, code quality improved, functionality became more reliable, and I no longer had to spend large amounts of time doing manual testing.

-However, in spite of the articles I read about about TDD, I found I could never really do it.
-Occassionally I would start with the tests when I needed to write an algorithm, but generally I found it easier to write the tests afterwards to confirm my code did what I expected it to do.
+However, in spite of the articles I read about TDD, I found I could never really do it.
+Occassionally I would start with the tests when I needed to write an algorithm, but generally, I found it easier to write the tests afterwards to confirm my code did what I expected it to do.

 Over time I became convinced there was something wrong.
 Tests and DI had given me some benefits, but it wasn't enough.
 Too many of the tests I wrote seemed worthless.